Come allenarsi nella Pole Dance in modo sicuro ed efficace

 • appears 12 to 48 hours after training

-• it feels like soreness or stiffness
+• feels like soreness or stiffness

-• improves with light warm-ups and movement
+• improves with light warm-up and movement

-• gradually decreases in the following days
+• gradually decreases over the following days

 👉 In these cases: